 Plot of the convergence.

-Below is simplistic implementation used to generate plots presented.
+Below is simplistic implementation of Kalman filter in one dimension in Python used to generate plots presented above.